Yu-FanYang/intro-to-git-lab/README.md

 - Collaborate using GitHub features like pull requests and issue tracking.

 # Key Concepts:

+## Definition of version control:
+Version control for Git is a way to track changes to files over time.
+It is useful in software development especially work in groups that each member work on the same codebase.
+It allows the members to track revision history and rollback capabilities.
+Developers can also create braches to work on the projects and then merge the code into main code.

 ## Importance of Version Control
 - Track Changes: Maintains a history of edits, additions, and deletions for easy reference.
 - Facilitates Collaboration: Enables multiple developers to work on a project without conflicts.